100 Florida Trails®

 Canal Biking

-Southern Glades Trail starts along SR 9336, outside Everglades National Park (south entrance), about 1 mile east of the Coe Visitor Center.
-From the small parking area, it runs south and east 13 miles along the C111 canal through a section of National Park lands, then the Southern Glades Wildlife and Environmental Area to Manatee Bay.
-Access is limited to the two end points (SR 9336, US 1).
-Another leg branches off along the C111E canal - about midway, where the trail crosses the canal over a lock (see map).
+Southern Glades Trail starts along SR 9336 outside Everglades National Park, about 1.5 miles east of the Coe Visitor Center.
+From the small parking area, it runs south and east 13 miles along the C111 canal through the Southern Glades Wildlife and Environmental Area to Manatee Bay.
+The trail is used by bikers, hikers, and equestrians.

 Southern Glades Trail